Aetherinox/rar-utility/README.md

 # Usage

 If you wish to simply use the keygen, head over to the [Releases](https://github.com/Aetherinox/WinrarKeygen/releases) section and download the latest binary as a `zip` or `rar`.
-The binary release should only contain three files:
+The download is a single `exe`.

 - `WinrarKG.exe`
-- `WinrarKG.exe.config`
-- /library/`winrarkg_cli.exe`

-Make sure these two files are both in the same folder.

 <br />